781flyingdutchman/background_downloader/README.md

 In summary, to track your tasks persistently, follow these steps in order, immediately after app startup:
 1. If using a non-default `PersistentStorage` backend, initialize with `FileDownloader(persistentStorage: MyPersistentStorage())` and wait for the initialization to complete by calling `await FileDownloader().ready` (see [using the database](#using-the-database-to-track-tasks) for details on `PersistentStorage`).
 2. Register an event listener or callback(s) to process status and progress updates
-3. call `await FileDownloader().trackTasks()` if you want to track the tasks in a persistent database
+3. Call `await FileDownloader().trackTasks()` if you want to track the tasks in a persistent database
-4. call `await FileDownloader().resumeFromBackground()` to ensure events that happened while your app was in the background are processed
+4. Call `await FileDownloader().resumeFromBackground()` to ensure events that happened while your app was in the background are processed
+5. If you are tracking tasks in the database, after ~5 seconds, call `await FileDownloader().rescheduleMissingTasks()` to reschedule tasks that are in the database as `enqueued` or `running` yet are not enqueued or running on the native side.
+These tasks have been "lost", most likely because the user killed your app (which kills tasks on the native side without warning)

 The rest of this section details [event listeners](#using-an-event-listener), [callbacks](#using-callbacks) and the [database](#using-the-database-to-track-tasks) in detail.